godaddy/asset-system/packages/parser/README.md

 If you run this on `react-native` you also need to **manually** install the `react-native-svg` dependency.

-**IMPORTANT** This module was build with React 16+ in mind.
-If you are using React 15, you will end up with useless elements in your SVG tree as we need to wrap children with an extra `</ G>` tag.
-It's advised to upgrade to React 16+ as soon as possible.

 ## Table of contents

 - [Installation](#installation)